Take an Official State-Approved Hunter Safety Course

 This format is ideal for those who prefer a structured learning environment or who may need additional assistance understanding the material.

-A field day is only required for students who choose the hybrid course option.
 Georgia now offers a fully online-only hunter education course for all ages that does not require an in-person field day.
-The field day is a practical, hands-on component that reinforces classroom and online learning.
+If students prefer hands-on or in-person instruction, they should register for an in-person course.

 One of the advantages of the Georgia hunter safety course, especially the online version, is the ability to start and stop the course as needed.
 Students can log out at any point and resume their progress later without losing completed work.